 Usually, traffic cops use a relatively standard technique to keep an eye on drivers who park their cars.
 To ensure that drivers don’t overstay the time limit in parking lots, officers literally chalk their tires with a mark.
 When the car owners return they may find a parking infringement notice left by the police or bylaw officers due to this form of vehicle tracking.
 Early this year an individual managed to bring this practice into question with a legal victory.

 The Case That Changed It All

 Alison Taylor received 15 parking tickets in Saginaw, Michigan, over three years.
 Interestingly, all the tickets were issued by the same parking enforcement officer named Tabitha Hoskins.
 To monitor her parking behaviors, Hoskins chalked her tires.
-Taylor was one of the many Americans who believed that such an activity violated her rights as a citizen.
+Taylor was one of the many Americans who believed that such activity violated her rights as a citizen.
 However, unlike others, Taylor decided to fight and sued Hoskins and the City.
-She claimed that Hoskins’ chalking violated her Fourth Amendment right that dictates that she does not have to suffer from an unreasonable search.
+She claimed that Hoskins’ chalking violated her Fourth Amendment right which dictates that she does not have to suffer from an unreasonable search.

-The court gave an example of the automobile exception that it cannot be applied in this case because the exception makes it mandatory for the officers to have probable cause that can justify that the vehicle has any criminal evidences.
+The court gave an example of the automobile exception that cannot be applied in this case because the exception makes it mandatory for the officers to have probable cause that can justify that the vehicle has any criminal evidence.
 Similarly, the community caretaker exception was also irrelevant because the City failed to prove how the search had any link to public safety.

-Lastly, the court noted that the City was unsuccessful in arguing how a warrant-less search was justifiable to discourage drivers from breaking their parking times.
+Lastly, the court noted that the City was unsuccessful in arguing how a warrantless search was justifiable to discourage drivers from breaking their parking times.
 Since the decision came from the 6th Circuit, it established a new standard not only in Michigan, but also in Tennessee, Kentucky, and Ohio.